 “In fact, this wouldn’t surprise me at all.
-It would be perhaps the missing perspective in our understanding of life, and the way that our genetic code has been put together in a disordered, yet ordered way.
-All of this time science has been focusing on the sequences within our DNA that have “meaning”, that encode genes, and labeling the rest of our genetic code, the sequences that we do not understand, as “junk” just because they seem to not encode for anything.
+It would perhaps be the missing perspective in our understanding of life, and the way that our genetic code was put together in a disordered, yet purposeful way.
+All of this time science has been focusing on the sequences within our DNA that have “meaning”, that encode genes, and labeling the rest of our genetic code, the sequences that we do not understand, as “junk” just because they seem to not directly encode for anything.
 Yet it is this junk DNA that represents the vast majority of our code.
-It is like the dark matter of the universe: just because you can’t see it it doesn’t mean that it has no purpose.
-It creates negative space, and negative space creates structure.
+It is like the dark matter of the universe: just because you can’t see it, this does not mean it has no purpose.
+It is there, and it creates negative space, and negative space creates structure.
 We’ve just been so biased up to now – focusing only on the aspects of our DNA that create.
 What if there are also aspects of it that have other purposes?
-Maybe to even destroy?
-What if the end result of who we are is a balance between these two forces of creation and destruction?
-After all, isn’t this what life is?
+Maybe to destroy, rearrange, mutate, regulate?
+What if the end result of who we are is a balance between these forces of creation and destruction?
+After all, isn’t this what life is about?

-“Erm…I guess…” – said Olivia, looking puzzled, yet intrigued.
+“Erm…I guess…” – said Olivia, looking a bit puzzled, yet intrigued.
 This mix of biology and existentialism was John’s own brand of philosophy that had always attracted her to his writings.

 John walked over to the bench and grabbed his notebook, opening it up to the page with the drawing.
 He lifted it up to Olivia:

-“This drawing might look harmonious, it may look beautiful as a whole.
+“This drawing may look harmonious; it may look beautiful as a whole.
 But when you look at individual parts of it, you notice the chaos.
 You see the destruction.
 Can you see it?”

 to read from the beginning, go here